 The relative silence and calm of attaya runs counter to what most Peace Corps Volunteers want to do.
 They want to show their families and friends back home something large and imposing: a new school, or a barren wasteland turned into Edenic fertility.
-Spending a moment of time with a host country national and connecting with him or her on a personal, cultural and spiritual level is hard to show and even harder to explain.
+Spending a moment of time with a host country national and connecting with him or her on a personal, cultural, and spiritual level is hard to show and even harder to explain.

 Although it’s tempting to latch onto and desire something physical, the moment many Volunteers really feel connected comes from a moment of cessation, not physical action.

-For Tre’ and many Volunteers like him, it wasn’t until he was invited to sit and drink attaya with a group of people and then encouraged to brew his own that he really felt like he had been accepted into his community.
+For Tre’ and many Volunteers like him, it wasn’t until he was invited to sit and drink attaya with a group of people, and then encouraged to brew his own, that he really felt like he had been accepted into his community.

 “The key to good attaya is the conversation,” Tre' says.
 “As soon as they see me making it, it shows I’m trying to be a part of their culture.”
-It is tempting, when faced with impressive photos of new buildings, lush gardens or freshly painted informative murals, to ask, “What am I doing wasting time brewing attaya when I could be out doing something grandiose?”
-But buildings, gardens and murals are simply coordinates in physical space where people can meet, converse and enjoy a moment in time with others while sharing attaya.
+It is tempting, when faced with impressive photos of new buildings, lush gardens or freshly painted and informative murals, to ask, “What am I doing wasting time brewing attaya when I could be out doing something grandiose?”
+But buildings, gardens and murals are simply coordinates in physical space where people can meet, converse, and enjoy a moment in time with others while sharing attaya.

 Let’s sit then, you and I, and spend a moment of time together brewing attaya.